srushtibachankar/javascript/README.md

 # javascript
-this is my first git repository
+this is my first git repositorya
+Author - srushtibachankar